microsoft/Application-Insights-Workbooks/Documentation/LegacyAI/LegacyWorkbooksConversion.md

 You will still be able to retrieve the content of Legacy Workbooks for another 30 days (until July 31 2021) by using Azure CLI or PowerShell tools, to query `microsoft.insights/components/[name]/favorites` for the specific resource using `api-version=2015-05-01`.

+## What if I *need* to temporarily save change to a Legacy Workbook
+To revert to the previous behavior of Legacy Workbooks, you can use the setting `feature.legacyWorkbooks=true` on the Azure Portal Url, like `https://portal.azure.com/?feature.legacyWorkbooks=true`, adjusting for your portal environment and any other flags you may have set.
+This feature will be removed in the future but is provided temporarily if needed.